 How to Clean Gold-Plated Jewelry

 Since you have to be even more careful when cleaning gold-plated jewelry, avoid using brushes with stiff bristles.
 It’s best to avoid cleaning gold-plated jewelry with a brush altogether, since the bristles could remove the gold plating entirely.
-Instead, use a Q-tip and rub the gold jewelry gently.
-Use this method for all types of gold-plated jewelry, including rose gold and white gold.
+Instead, use a Q-tip or soft cloth and rub the jewelry gently.
+Use this method for all types of gold-plated and gold-filled jewelry.

 How to Clean Tarnished Gold Jewelry